johnvuko/JTHamburgerButton/README.md

 - (IBAction)didBackButtonTouch:(JTHamburgerButton *)sender
 {
     if(sender.currentMode == JTHamburgerButtonModeHamburger){
-        [sender setCurrentMode:JTHamburgerButtonModeArrow withAnimation:.3];
+        [sender setCurrentModeWithAnimation:JTHamburgerButtonModeArrow];
     }
     else{
-        [sender setCurrentMode:JTHamburgerButtonModeHamburger withAnimation:.3];
+        [sender setCurrentModeWithAnimation:JTHamburgerButtonModeHamburger];
     }
 }

 - (IBAction)didCloseButtonTouch:(JTHamburgerButton *)sender
 {
     if(sender.currentMode == JTHamburgerButtonModeHamburger){
-        [sender setCurrentMode:JTHamburgerButtonModeCross withAnimation:.3];
+        [sender setCurrentModeWithAnimation:JTHamburgerButtonModeCross];
     }
     else{
-        [sender setCurrentMode:JTHamburgerButtonModeHamburger withAnimation:.3];
+        [sender setCurrentModeWithAnimation:JTHamburgerButtonModeHamburger];
     }
 }

 @end
 ```

-The method `setCurrentMode:WithAnimation` animates the transition from one mode to another.
+The method `setCurrentModeWithAnimation` animates the transition from one mode to another.
 There is also `setCurrentMode` which changes the view without transition.

 There are three modes:
 - JTHamburgerButtonModeHamburger